Sasanika/iPourSmartKettleESP8266/README.md

 ## Getting Started

-To get started with the iPour Smart Kettle, simply unbox the kettle, follow the setup instructions, and download the iPour Smart Kettle mobile app to begin enjoying the benefits of smart boiling.
+To get started with the iPour Smart Kettle product, simply clone this repository to your local machine and follow the instructions in the README file provided.

 ## Support